 For example, if one learning goal of your instructional segment taught during this cycle was met but another was not met, choose the goal not yet met to re-teach the content in a new way to provide additional support and opportunity to learn to your students.
-If your students did demonstrate that they met the learning goal(s), design an activity that will give the students the opportunity to extend beyond the learning goal(s) and deepen or advance their understanding of the content-specific learning goal(s).
+If your students did demonstrate that they met the learning goal(s), design an activity that will give the students the opportunity to extend beyond the learning goal(s) and deepen or advance their understanding of the content-specific learning goal(s) and ELD goal(s), if appropriate.